ggreer/geoff.greer.fm/_posts/2012-09-07-the-silver-searcher-adding-pthreads.md

 %
 {% endhighlight %}

-15 seconds?
+15 seconds.
 That's 7x slower than non-threaded Ag!
 I broke out the profiler.

 [![](/images/ag_profile_thread_per_file.png)](/images/ag_profile_thread_per_file.png)

 Creating a new thread isn't free.
-I knew there was overhead, and now I knew how much.
+I knew there was overhead, but now I knew how much.
 Apparently, it's not very efficient to search 60,000 files by creating and destroying 60,000 threads.

 Next, I tried a different concurrency pattern: [Worker threads](http://en.wikipedia.org/wiki/Thread_pool_pattern).
 I changed `search_dir()` so that instead of calling `search_file()` on a path, it added paths to a work queue.
 At the same time, worker threads grabbed paths off the queue and called `search_file()` on them.
 I had to use a couple of [mutexes](http://en.wikipedia.org/wiki/Lock_%28computer_science%29) to avoid some race conditions, but it was surprisingly easy to get correct behavior.